KleskBY/UrbanTerrorCheat/README.md

-# INTERIUM - Urabn Terror
+# INTERIUM - Urban Terror
 Simple OpenGL imgui hook + UrabnTerror cheat.
 My old project, can be useful in understanding W2S and opengl stuff.
 Crash on reset, so use window mode or inject when fullscreen <br>
 <br>